2025 Atlantic hurricane season: Tropical Storm Jerry

 Rainfall surpassed 9 in in some areas of Antigua and Barbuda, generating flash floods and minor landslides.
 Floods damaged equipment at the MET office building on Antigua.
-Seven people were rescued after their boat encountered rough seas off Guadeloupe.
+Major roads and businesses in Guadeloupe were inundated.
 In Le Moule, Guadeloupe, floods swept away a car, killing the driver.
-Around 600 people lost power on the island.
-Airports on Saint Martin suspended operations for 13 hours, and government offices in Sint Maarten were closed on October 10.
+Damage in Guadeloupe was estimated at €300,000 (US$349,000).
+Moisture from Jerry caused flooding and lightning damage in Puerto Rico, with damage totaling to US$2,000.